Shinmera/north/README.md

 #### Step 1: Requesting a Request Token
 Now we actually start exchanging things with the provider as a consumer.
 To do this we send a signed request to the server's request-token endpoint.
 The request is signed using our application's secret, and we pass along the application's key as an OAuth parameter.
 Additionally we must give the provider a callback parameter that tells it what to do in the next step.

-The provider then verifies our signature, and if he thinks everything is proper, then it sends back a body containing a request token and request secret.
+The provider then verifies our signature, and if it thinks everything is proper, then it sends back a body containing a request token and request secret.
 From here on out our requests will need to contain the token as an OAuth parameter and be signed with the request secret along with the application secret.

 #### Step 2: The User Authorises the Consumer
 The next step has to be done by the user themselves, such that granting access is always done through explicit consent.
 To do this, the consumer constructs an URL to the provider's authorize endpoint with the request token added as a GET parameter.
 The user then has to visit this URL.